MicrosoftDocs/ai-builder/ai-builder-docs/share-your-experience.md

 ---
-title: AI Builder Community | Microsoft Docs
+title: AI Builder community
-description: Provides information about Microsoft forums where you can read and contribute to discussions about AI Builder
+description: Learn about Microsoft forums, where you can read and contribute to discussions about AI Builder.
 author: v-aangie
 ms.topic: conceptual
 ms.custom:
-ms.date: 05/05/2022
+ms.date: 01/05/2024
 ms.author: angieandrews
 ms.reviewer: angieandrews
 ---